Meta-Analysis with JASP, Part I: Classical Approaches: Concluding Comments

 \section{Concluding Comments}

 This manuscript summarizes the functionality of the classical Meta-Analysis module in JASP.
 The software is free, open-source, and makes state-of-the-art meta-analytic methodology available within a couple of mouse clicks.
 This means that analysts, teachers, and students can focus their efforts on choosing the appropriate methodology and interpreting its results, rather than devoting considerable time to writing and debugging relatively complex analysis scripts.
+JASP also generates \texttt{R} code snippets for the underlying analytic functionality which can facilitate teaching and learning.
 Finally, the reproducible and easy-to-annotate analysis files directly render on the Open Science Framework, further facilitating reproducibility and data-sharing practices.